 In vitro maturation offers women a vital option when health concerns like cancer demand rapid preservation of their eggs or when they have a medical condition that prevents eggs from maturing.
 As a leading specialist in fertility preservation and in vitro maturation, Dr. Kutluk Oktay at Innovation Fertility Preservation and IVF offers expert guidance and gives women their best chance for a successful pregnancy in the future.
-Call him or book an appointment at one of his offices in New York City and Harrison, New York, to learn if you’re a good candidate for in vitro maturation.
+Call him or book an appointment at his office in New York City, New York, to learn if you’re a good candidate for in vitro maturation.

 When a woman needs to preserve her eggs or embryos through freezing (cryopreservation), she usually takes hormones to trigger egg maturation.
 Then the mature eggs are removed from the ovary.
 You can have them fertilized in the lab before cryopreservation, or have them frozen unfertilized.

 In vitro maturation (IVM) shortens the process by retrieving an immature egg then bringing the egg to maturation in the lab.
 Immature eggs can be matured in 24-48 hours, then frozen as eggs or as embryos after being fertilized.

 One of the most important benefits of IVM is that eggs can be harvested quickly, without waiting for a woman’s natural cycle or fertility drugs to develop mature eggs.
 Women with cancer may need immediate treatment with chemotherapy, radiation therapy, or other treatments that will damage their ovaries.
 They don’t have time to wait for their eggs to mature inside the ovary, which makes IVM a life-saving option for both the woman and her future child.

 Women with polycystic ovary syndrome can benefit from IVM.
 These women have a high infertility rate because their eggs don’t mature properly.
 IVM can help preserve and restore their fertility.